terraform-ibm-modules/terraform-ibm-vpe-gateway/README.md

 This module can be used to create and configure an [Endpoint Gateway](https://cloud.ibm.com/docs/vpc?topic=vpc-ordering-endpoint-gateway&interface=ui).

+The module supports the following scenarios:
+- Create Reserved IPs, Endpoint Gateways, and Attach Endpoint Gateways to Reserved IPs.

 The module supports creating and updating settings that are applied with the `terraform apply` command.
 With objects affected by the `destroy` command, the module preserves the most recent setting and doesn't change objects that are configured outside of Terraform's scope.